merantix-momentum/squirrel-core/docs/usage/driver.rst

 .. note::

-    It is required to define the ``name`` class variable if this driver is intended to be registered with a source in a :ref:`Catalog`.
+    It is required to define the ``name`` class variable if this driver is intended to be registered with a source in a :ref:`Catalog <usage/catalog:Catalog>`.
-    When loading the driver of a source (via the :py:meth:`get_driver` method), the driver name defined in the source is checked against the ``name``s of all available drivers to find the target driver.
+    When loading the driver of a source (via the :py:meth:`get_driver` method), the driver name defined in the source is checked against the ``name``\s of all available drivers to find the target driver.

     To see how you can register your custom driver so that it can be used with a Catalog, refer to the `Plugin Tutorial`.